circleci/circleci-docs/jekyll/_cci2/index.md

 3. **echo:** This was the only other instruction in your `config.yml` file: CircleCI ran the echo command with the input "A first hello" ([echo](https://linux.die.net/man/1/echo), does exactly what you'd think it would do).

 Even though there was no actual source code in your repo, and no actual tests configured in your `config.yml`, CircleCI considers your build to have "succeeded" because all steps completed successfully (returned an [exit code](https://en.wikipedia.org/wiki/Exit_status) of 0).
 Most projects are far more complicated, oftentimes with multiple Docker images and multiple steps, including a large number of tests.
-You can learn more about all the possible steps one may put in a `config.yml` file in the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference).
+You can learn more about all the possible steps one may put in a `config.yml` file in the [Configuring CircleCI](https://circleci.com/docs/2.0/configuration-reference) document.

 ## Breaking Your Build!